Spiritual Mentoring

 It may be if:

-• You want to discover, establish, enrich or maintain meditation or prayer practices
+- You want to discover, establish, enrich or maintain spiritual practices

-• You feel you are or want to be on a spiritual path
+- You feel you are or want to be on a spiritual path and want to explore that more fully

 What Does It Cost?

-In the professional field of Spiritual Mentoring, a normal range of fees can vary between $25 and $125 per hour.
+In the professional field of Spiritual Mentoring, fees often range between $25 and $125 per hour.

 Frequency of Meetings